ThePetriGroup/Petri/PROTOCOL.md

 the Petri protocol need not take care of them.

 Messages are discriminated by their first byte/character (for binary/text messages, respectively).
-For binary messages, the first bytes shall be interpreted as encoded using ASCII.
+For binary messages, the first byte shall be interpreted as encoded using ASCII.

 ### Message contents